Zhaleika

-The zhaleika (жале́йка), also known as bryolka (брёлка), is the Slavic wind instrument, most used in Belarusian, Russian and sometimes Ukrainian ethnic music.
+The zhaleika (жале́йка), also known as bryolka (брёлка), is a Slavic wind instrument, most used in Belarusian, Russian and sometimes Ukrainian ethnic music.
 Also known as a "folk clarinet" or hornpipe.
 The zhaleika was eventually incorporated into the balalaika band, the Hungarian tarogato, and may have contributed to the development of the chalumeau, a predecessor of the clarinet.

 Construction and design

 The zhaleika consists of a single reed that can be covered by a mouthpiece (or "wind cap").
 The design consists of a wooden barrel (pipe) with finger holes and a flared bell that can be made of either natural or man-made materials.
 It can either consist of a single or a double pipe.

 The single pipe is about 10–20 cm long with 3 to 7 finger holes.
 The reed is made out of either cane or goose feather, and the end bell is made of cow horn or birch bark.
 The double type consists of two pipes and one bell, and is found mainly in the southern parts of Russia.